leclercsimon74/2024_mito-HSV_paper/Figure 1/README.md

+> [!IMPORTANT]
-*Please cite this paper if you use the following code!*
+> Please cite the paper if you use the data or the code!

 The final figure involves merging multiple SVG files and manually reorganizing the network.